What are Financial Markets?

 To state it more clearly, let us imagine a bank where an individual maintains a savings account.
-While it remains unused by the depositor, the bank can use their money and the money of other depositors to loan to other individuals and organizations and charge an interest fee.
+The bank can use their money and the money of other depositors to loan to other individuals and organizations and charge an interest fee.

 Types of Financial Markets

-There are so many financial markets, every country is home at least one, though they vary in size.
-Some are small while some others are internationally known such as the New York Stock Exchange (NYSE) that trades trillions of dollars on a daily basis.
+There are so many financial markets, and every country is home to at least one, although they vary in size.
+Some are small while some others are internationally known, such as the New York Stock Exchange (NYSE) that trades trillions of dollars on a daily basis.
 Here are some types of financial markets.

 1. Stock market

 The stock market trades shares of ownership of public companies.
-Each share comes with a price, and investors make money out of the stocks when they perform well in the market.
-As it is easy to buy stocks, the real challenge is in choosing the right stocks that will earn money for the investor.
+Each share comes with a price, and investors make money with the stocks when they perform well in the market.
+It is easy to buy stocks.
+The real challenge is in choosing the right stocks that will earn money for the investor.

 2. Bond market

 The bond market offers opportunities for companies and the government to secure money to finance a project or investment.
-In a bond market, investors buy bonds from a company, and the company returns the amount of the bonds within an agreed period plus interest fee.
+In a bond market, investors buy bonds from a company, and the company returns the amount of the bonds within an agreed period, plus interest.

 3. Commodities market

-From the name itself, the commodities market is where traders and investors buy and sell natural resources or commodities such as corn, oil, meat, and gold.
+The commodities market is where traders and investors buy and sell natural resources or commodities such as corn, oil, meat, and gold.
 A specific market is created for such resources because their price is unpredictable.
-There is such a thing as a commodities futures market wherein the price of items that are to be delivered at a given future time is already identified and sealed today.
+There is a commodities futures market wherein the price of items that are to be delivered at a given future time is already identified and sealed today.